Orthopedic and Sports Acupuncture

 With the decline of Kidney energy, normal degenerative changes in the spine occur and predispose the aging athlete to injury.

-The Benefits of Orthopedic and Sports Acupuncture in Brooklyn, NY
+The Benefits of Orthopedic Acupuncture

 - Faster recovery from injury